Tractables/Dice.jl/examples/circuit_demo/README.md

 julia --project examples/circuit_demo/circuit_demo.jl
 ```

-We expect the following output:
+We expect the following output within a runtime of about 4 minutes:
 ```bash
 Probabilities of pushing uniform distributions through the circuit DataStructures.DefaultOrderedDict{Any, Any, Float64}(true => 0.7485364750027659, false => 0.25146352499723434)